Set up Google Analytics

 - From the top left Hamburger Menu, choose APIs and Services and choose Library.

-- Within the Google Analytics API click Enable.
+- Google Analytics API (Required for V3 Properties)

 Create a Service Account & Key